fw42/logspout-splunk/README.md

 # logspout-splunk

-Simple logspout module to forward Docker logstreams to either a Splunk input.
+Simple logspout module to forward Docker logstreams to a Splunk TCP input.

 This is work in progress and not tested at scale.
 Use at own risk.